cognitedata/oryx/README.md

     abstract member Subscribe: next: IHttpNext<'TResult> -> IHttpNext<'TSource>
 ```

 The relationship can be seen as:
 ```fs
 source = handler.Subscribe(result)
 ```

-An HTTP handler (`IHttpHandler`) is a middleware that subscribes `.Subscribe()` the given HTTP next
+An HTTP handler (`IHttpHandler`) is a middleware that subscribes `.Subscribe()` the given HTTP next handler
 (`IHttpNext<'TResult>`), and also returns the source HTTP next (`IHttpNext<'TSource>`).
 The returned
 `IHttpNext<'TSource>` is used to write the `Context` and an optional content (`'TSource`) into the handler.
 The given result (`IHttpNext<'Result>`) is where the `HttpHandler` will write its output.
 You can think of the
 `IHttpNext` as the input and output next functions (or observers / continuations) of the `HttpHandler`.

 Each `IHttpHandler` usually transforms the `HttpRequest`, `HttpResponse` or the `content` before passing it down the
 pipeline by invoking the next `IHttpNext`'s `.OnNextAsync()` member.
-It may also signal error by calling the
+It may also signal an error by calling the
-`OnErrorAsync` member to fail the processing of the pipeline.
+`.OnErrorAsync()` member to fail the processing of the pipeline, or cancel the request by calling `.OnCompletedAsync()`.

-The easiest way to get your head around a Oryx `IHttpHandler` is to think of it as a functional web request processing
+The easiest way to get your head around the Oryx `IHttpHandler` is to think of it as a functional web request processing
 pipeline.
 Each handler has the `HttpContext` and `content` at its disposal and can decide whether it wants to fail the
-request or continue the request by passing to the "next" handler.
+request or continue the request by calling the "next" handler.

 ## Context Builders

-The context you want to use for your requests may constructed using a builder like pattern (`HttpContext -> HttpContext`) where
+The context you want to use for your requests may be constructed using a builder-like pattern (`HttpContext ->
-you set the common things you need for all of your requests.
-You create the context using synchronous functions where
+HttpContext`) where you set the common things you need for all of your requests.
+You create the context using
-you can set e.g. the headers you want to use, the HTTP client, URL builder, logging and metrics.
+synchronous functions where you can set e.g. the headers you want to use, the HTTP client, URL builder, logging, and
+metrics.

 - `defaultContext` - A default empty context.